AgeBK/learning-for-kids/README.md

 I want my son to be able to choose between either Maths or spelling, then have a count down timer and either random Maths questions or random images are generated/displayed which he can answer.
 I'm thinking of including a record table or a 'Top 10 scores style table' to keep track of progress

+22/09/2023

+- Updated Timer
+- Fixed bug in subtraction
+- Moved Question and Results out of Maths into their own components

 19/09/2023

-- modified RandomColour component to accept arrays
+- Modified RandomColour component to accept arrays
-- style changes + started responsive
+- Style changes + started responsive

 18/09/2023